 ITBC and its member Tribes are appreciative of past and current support from Congress and the Administration.
-However, I urge the Committee to adopt the IBMA to permanently create a buffalo restoration program and demonstrate Congressional commitment to Tribes to access this critical, traditional food source.
+However, we urge the Committee to adopt the IBMA to create a buffalo restoration program and demonstrate Congressional commitment to Tribes to access this critical, traditional food source.

 I would like to thank this Committee for the opportunity to present testimony and I invite you to visit ITBC Tribal buffalo projects and experience firsthand their successes.
-Questions and/or comments regarding any of the issues presented within this testimony may be directed to Mr. Ervin Carlson, President, or to Ms. Majel Russell, Legal Counsel, at (406) 259-8611.
+The ITBC leadership and staff would be pleased to respond to any questions Committee members of staff may have.